The Broken Power of Generational Curses

 Then God began to explain why he wanted Jeremiah to see how a potter works with the clay.
 We continue to read:

-At one moment I might speak concerning a nation or concerning a kingdom to uproot it, to tear it down, or to destroy itif that nation against which I have spoken turns from its evil, I will relent of the disaster that I planned to bring on it.
+7 At one moment I might speak concerning a nation or concerning a kingdom to uproot it, to tear it down, or to destroy it; 8 if that nation against which I have spoken turns from its evil, I will relent of the disaster that I planned to bring on it.
 (Jer 18:7-8)

-Thank you for considering your support of Dr. Eli’s ministry!
+Thank you to all my friends for your support of this ministry!

 This sentence is an earth-shattering statement.
 It forces us to rethink the nature of Old Testament prophecy.
 A prophetic word of judgment does not mean it is inevitable.
 If the people repent, God may relent.